Wilson-Barbosa/my-page/README.md

 sudo docker build -t prod-simulation .
 ```

-2. Instantiate a new container from it and bind a host machine port with the port by running:
+2. Instantiate a new container from the image and bind a host machine port with the port by running:

 ```bash
 sudo docker run --name=production -d -p 4000:80 prod-simulation